 Another blank look.
 “I think she has brown hair,” he commented hesitantly.
 Oh yes, this is obviously true love.

 I’m not known for my patience or tact… or subtlety for that matter.
-One day I chased Jeremy around the apartment yelling “Tell me what genders you’re interested in” while he laughed hysterically and yelled, “Never.
+One day I chased Colin around the apartment yelling “Tell me what genders you’re interested in” while he laughed hysterically and yelled, “Never.
 I’m never going to tell you.”

 The next day I bribed him with three dollars, exactly the amount he needed to get a new video game he was looking at.